-The Principal's Responsibility for Safety
+The Head of School's Responsibility for Safety

 The overall and ultimate responsibility for all health, safety and environmental matters lies with the employer, in this case The Impact Multi Academy Trust for Hayes School.
-The Principal accepts the responsibility for the implementation of this policy.
+The Head of School accepts the responsibility for the implementation of this policy.